Form, Line & Shadow.

 These photographs couldn’t exist without the people who step in front of the lens.
 Their openness, vulnerability, and quiet confidence are at the heart of the work.
 Without the muse, there is no image—no emotion, no story.

-For me, this is about returning to something honest.
-About slowing down, paying attention, and making something lasting.
 Something that doesn’t ask to be scrolled past, but to be held, seen, and remembered.